-The Solution: Danone initiated a collection scheme and built an anaerobic digestion plant that produces biogas and converts hazardous raw manure to benign bio-solids.
+The Solution: Danone initiated a collection scheme and built an anaerobic digestion plant that produces biogas and converts hazardous raw manure to benign but regenerating bio-solids.

 What makes it circular? value is cascaded from organic matter and residual bio-solids are distributed to farmers closing the nutrient loop and regenerating pastureland in the region.

 The Result: water contamination risks are eliminated, meadows are naturally fertilised and 1 million cubic metres of bio-gas is injected into the local gas grid.

 A precious area of land

 In the foothills of the Alps, spread out on the southern bank of Lake Geneva is a very important 35 sq km area of land.
 The Plateau de Gavot is the water catchment for Danone’s Evian brand.
 Water infiltrates through the catchment's topsoil starting a 15 year mineralisation process, resulting in the final ‘product’ which emanates from springs a few miles away.
 The Plateau produces 1.6 billion bottles of mineral water annually and provides for 1300 full time jobs, as well as several hundred indirect ones.

 A core concern for Danone is preserving the purity of the natural water supply, but this needs to be balanced against the other activities on the plateau.
 The land uses over the catchment are predominantly natural: grasslands, wetlands and forests; but there are also a number of villages and farms.
 Evian's designation as natural mineral water means that it can’t be treated and its mineral composition has to remain perfectly stable.
 Water purity is also a concern for the local municipality as the catchment provides drinking water for 12,000 local inhabitants.